-With MyMediTravel you can browse 2 facilities offering Gastric Balloon Treatment procedures in Thailand.
-The cheapest price available is $5,221, it's well worth the trip from United States!
+With MyMediTravel you can browse 3 facilities offering Gastric Balloon Treatment procedures in Thailand.
+The cheapest price available is $5,221 - what are you waiting for?

 The gastric balloon will help you lose weight and lower your risks of potentially life-threatening weight-related diseases, such as heart disease or stroke, high blood pressure, gastroesophageal reflux disease (GERD), obstructive sleep apnea, type 2 diabetes, and nonalcoholic fatty liver disease (NAFLD) or nonalcoholic steatohepatitis (NASH).